ojayballer/bvaex/README.md

-**Note:The images are blurry because of MSE,check the blog for more detail.**
+**Note:The reconstructions are slightly blurry because of the MSE-loss,more details in blog.**

 Outputs are stored in: